serverless/examples/aws-node-rest-api-mongodb/README.md

 This example demonstrate how to use a MongoDB database with aws and serverless.

-Using Mongoose ODM and Bluebird as Promise framework.
+Using Mongoose ODM and Bluebird for Promises.

 ## Use Cases